pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 </future>

 <future>
-The neoliberal narratives we can stomach don't have any place for the Southern agency in them.
+The neoliberal narratives we can stomach don't have any place for Southern agency in them.
 </future>

 ## Clean, white hands